Local Programs

 Fill out our interest form to be the first to know when registration opens.

-The Fairfax, Arlington, and Alexandria (FAA) 4-H Junior Camp will be held at the Northern Virginia 4-H Educational Center .
+The Fairfax County, Arlington County, and City of Alexandria (FAA) 4-H Junior Camp will be held at the Northern Virginia 4-H Educational Center .
 Camp is open to youth age 9-13.
 The camp fee includes transportation from camp, meals and lodging for five days and four nights, a camp t-shirt, and class supplies.
 Campers have the opportunity to pick their roommates if they like, and are then placed in a room with campers of similar age.
 Each morning, campers attend three different activities from options that include activities such as fishing, archery, horseback riding, or a ropes challenge course, plus much more.
 Lunch is followed by free recreation and swim time, and every evening campers enjoy a campfire, snack, and an evening program.
 For more information, please contact the Fairfax Cooperative Extension Office.

 Registration will be completely online for both Campers and Counselors.
 Checks must be mailed to the Fairfax Cooperative Extension Office located at 12011 Government Center Parkway, 10th floor, Fairfax, VA 22035.
 Campers are not considered fully registered until all required paperwork and camper fees are received.
 Camper spaces and class selections are filled in the order they are received.